redpanda-data/redpanda/docs/www/kubernetes-additional-config.md

 The [Kubernetes Quick Start Guide](/docs/kubernetes-deployment) walks you through the steps to set up the Redpanda operator and a Redpanda cluster.

-In addition to the basic cluster specifications, you can add other parameters ([Custom configuration](/docs/configuration) that are typically defined in the Redpanda configuration file.
+In addition to the basic cluster specifications, you can add other parameters that are typically defined in the Redpanda [configuration file](/docs/configuration).
 The custom parameters are added to the `additionalConfiguration` section of the CR.

 For example, using the `single-node` sample from [our CR sample files](https://github.com/vectorizedio/redpanda/tree/dev/src/go/k8s/config/samples), here we add some custom parameters in the `additionalConfiguration` section: